Logo

 • Dogecoin (Doge)

-Each has a market capitalization measured in billions of U.S. dollars.
-In 2021, the cryptocurrency market size was estimated at $30.18 billion, with a compound annual growth rate projected at 27.8% from today to 2030.
+These assets can be tracked through market capitalization, typically expressed in U.S. dollars.
+In 2021, one market-size estimate placed the cryptocurrency sector at $30.18 billion, with a projected compound annual growth rate of 27.8% extending to 2030.

 Why Google, Facebook, and Twitter Are Not Viable

-Over the past decade, it has become evident that Google, Facebook, and Twitter are poor fits for cryptocurrency promotion.
-All three enforce restrictions.
-One major driver: according to the Federal Trade Commission, more than 46,000 people have reported losses exceeding $1 billion to crypto-related scams.
-Google does allow some crypto-related ads in limited cases, but it typically requires meeting strict eligibility rules and completing verification or certification steps, and many categories remain restricted.
+Over the past decade, it has become clear that Google, Facebook, and Twitter are often difficult environments for cryptocurrency promotion.
+In many cases, they enforce strict policies and screening processes.
+One contributing factor cited by the Federal Trade Commission is the scale of consumer harm: more than 46,000 people have reported losses exceeding $1 billion tied to crypto-related scams.

 Channels That Welcome Cryptocurrency Promotions

-Alternative digital channels give advertisers room to maneuver.
-Yes—there are dedicated crypto ad networks and marketplaces beyond Google Ads, and they often specialize in crypto-native traffic and publisher inventory.
-Examples include Coinzilla, CoinTraffic, A-Ads, and AdEx, along with forum- and data-driven destinations that put offers in front of active traders.
+Alternative digital channels can provide more room to maneuver.
+Beyond Google Ads, there are dedicated crypto ad networks and marketplaces that often specialize in crypto-native traffic and publisher inventory.
+Examples include Coinzilla, CoinTraffic, A-Ads, and AdEx, along with forum- and data-driven destinations that place offers in front of people already interested in trading or blockchain topics.

 • Reddit